HRThakor7567/Ionic-WP/README.md

 See also the list of [contributors](https://github.com/deltcod/ionic-wp/graphs/contributors) who participated in this project.

 # License
-This LaravelTube is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+This Ionic-WP is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).